Machine Learning

 As already outlined the design task is made harder if we have very resource constrained target hardware.
 If there is no operating system such as Linux only a real time operating system or even bare metal, then the library choice is very limited.
 The AI/ML has to be translated to specific low level primitives.

-nanoSoC is a bare-metal microcontroller using the M0 microcontroller which could execute the CMSIS-NN baseline profile for ISA without Single Instruction Multiple Data(SIMD). nanoSoC has been designed to support research into new custom accelerator core functions.
+Entry: nanoSoC, silicon proven.
+This is an M0 processor reference.
+There are a number of projects looking at vibration data and sensor applications within the community. nanoSoC is a bare-metal microcontroller which could execute the CMSIS-NN baseline profile for ISA without Single Instruction Multiple Data(SIMD). nanoSoC has been designed to support research into new custom accelerator core functions.
 These offload the AI/ML work to custom hardware driven by direct DMA transfers across the bus.

 A number of SoC Labs projects have looked to use hls4ml to develop their AI/ML model as this allows rapid iteration and then deployment to an FPGA environment like Xilink PYNQ.
 The challenge in moving to an ASIC tape out flow is that the python support, the PYNQ environment and the arm CPU of the PS component of the Xilink board all have to be replaced by low level physical RTL representations within the ASIC and their equivalent low level primitives in the software system.